CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

+Once the PR is reviewed the "no-recent-activity :chart_with_downwards_trend:" will be removed.
+This ensures that the productivity of the PR will continue and proceeds towards possible solutions to the problem.
 Event responder - pull request reviews
 **Remove No Recent Activity when PR is reviewed**
 | **Conditions**   | **Actions**   |